aclark4life/python-packages-doc/faq.rst

 Frequently Asked Questions
 ==========================

-If your quesiton is not answered here, please `open a ticket`_.
+If your question is not answered here, please `open a ticket`_.

 Q: How does pythonpackages.com differ from the Python Package Index (PyPI)?
 ---------------------------------------------------------------------------